s33chin/GovSync/README.md

 # GovSync

 GovSync is a knowledge management system designed to facilitate cross-agency collaboration and evidence-based decision-making.
-It leverages public datasets and Azure Cognitive Services to provide a user-friendly interface for searching, retrieving, and sharing relevant knowledge across government agencies, businesses, schools, and organizations.
+It leverages public datasets and Azure Cognitive Services to provide a user-friendly interface for searching, retrieving, and sharing relevant knowledge across government agencies.
 ## Features

 - Powerful full-text search capabilities
 - User-friendly interface for easy navigation
 - AI-powered recommendations and insights
-- Responsive design for use on any device
+- Accessibility for the visually impaired

 ## Getting Started